panoschron97/Crud_Application_Java_MySQL/README.md

-# A Crud application in java with MySQL
+# A crud application in java with MySQL

 A CRUD (Create, Read, Update, Delete) application implemented using Java and MySQL.